Krakatoa/krakatau volcano news update 2018/12/23 :

 2. Anak Krakatoa, son of the Krakatau volcano

 On June 29, 1927, at the heart of the Sunda Strait, exactly where the former Krakatau volcano had disappeared, fishermen witnessed an extraordinary spectacle: enormous gas bubbles appeared on the surface of the water in a terrifying roar.
 Within seconds, the sea began to spit ashes and rocks that quickly formed an island 30 feet high.
 The Anak Krakatoa (son of Krakatau) was born.

 Since then, the regular activity of the volcano has allowed it to progress on the ocean so that it is today an island a thousand feet high.
 Numerous eruptions have been recorded since its emergence from the bottom of the ocean.

-With the islands Sertung Island, Rakata Island and Panjang Island, which are the remains of the former Krakatau volcano, it forms an archipelago within the Ujung Kulon National Park, classified since 1994 as a UNESCO World Heritage Site.
+With the islands Sertung, Rakata and Panjang, which are the remains of the former Krakatau volcano, it forms an archipelago within the Ujung Kulon National Park, classified since 1994 as a UNESCO World Heritage Site.